Troubleshoot

 I receive the error message Out of Heap Area Exception when I add a feature layer to Map Viewer Classic (formerly Map Viewer) or query the layer.

 If the feature layer includes a multipatch layer that contains large and complex features, the ArcGIS Server site on which the feature service is running can run out of heap memory.
-Contact the administrator of the ArcGIS GIS Server site on which the feature service is running, as they need to increase the server object class (SOC) maximum heap size setting for every machine in that site.
+Contact the administrator of the ArcGIS GIS Server site on which the feature service is running, as they must increase the server object class (SOC) maximum heap size setting for every machine in that site.
 The SOC maximum heap size setting is changed in the ArcGIS Server Administrator Directory.

-To identify whether a feature layer contains a multipatch layer, check the Geometry Type of each individual layer in the ArcGIS Server Services Directory.
+To identify whether a feature layer contains a multipatch layer, check the Geometry Type setting of each individual layer in the ArcGIS Server Services Directory.
 If the feature layer is an item in your portal, you can open the ArcGIS Server Services Directory information for each layer by opening the feature layer's details page and clicking the layer name on the Layers section of the Overview tab.

 Why do I get an error message when setting an extent for my content item?